Ripthulhu/VFIO-SGPU/README.md

 You can find the wiki at https://wiki.archlinux.org/title/PCI_passthrough_via_OVMF#Prerequisites

 AMDGPU users should add `video=efifb:off` to the kernel commandline.
-Nvidia users should be on driver version 545 or later and add `nvidia-drm.modeset=1 nvidia-drm.fbdev=1`.
+Nvidia users are recommended to be on driver version 545 or later and add `nvidia-drm.modeset=1 nvidia-drm.fbdev=1` to the kernel commandline.

 Clone the repo and run
 `cd VFIO-SGPU/`